The Fate Of Lee Khan (HK 1972)

 Director: King Hu

-Cast: Angela Mao, Lo Lieh, Hsu Feng, Roy Chiao
+Cast: Angela Mao, Hsu Feng, Tien Feng, Pai Ying, Roy Chiao

 A long and boring rip-off of "Dragon Gate Inn" (1966) that fails to live up to the suspense and action of the story.
-A Mongol prince (Lo Lieh) and his sister (enchantingly bitchy Hsu Feng) come to an inn full of spies and rebels.
-The inn keeper, her allies, and her four adorable fighting waitresses spend about an hour devising plans and schemes for stealing a document from the prince, and the charade finally falls apart at the end with a free-for-all sword fight.
+A Mongol prince (Tien Feng) and his sister (enchantingly bitchy Hsu Feng) come to an inn full of rebels and spies.
+The inn keeper, her allies, and her four adorable fighting waitresses spend about an hour devising plans and schemes for stealing a document from the prince, and the charade finally falls apart at the end with a free-for-all sword fight in the desert.
 Nearly the entire film takes place inside the inn, but nothing interesting ever happens there.
-The fighting is also unremarkable, with only Lo Lieh, adorable Angela Mao, and Wang Chung (?) getting in some brief, but decent chops.
+The fighting is also unremarkable, with only Tien Feng, adorable Angela Mao, and Pai Ying getting in some brief, but decent chops.
 Considered a classic in Hong Kong cinema, this film took three years to complete, but it's hard to tell why since there's only one set.
-Kind of a stinker, but the girls are nice to look at.
+It's very well made and looks great, but the pacing is extremely sluggish.
+If nothing else, the girls are all nice to look at.